curatedmess/curatedmess/README.md

 ## 👋 Hi, I'm Ryan.

 Thanks for checking out my profile.
 My interests are primarily data visualization with a little bit of generative art.
-I started my journey using Tableau and now ❤️ tinkering around with R.
+I started my journey using Tableau and now mostly ❤️ tinkering around with R.

 I'm self-taught, and all my work is for fun!